 Bach d minor, Part I

-Another group of organists are simply tired of it.
+Another group of organists are indifferent toward it and simply tired of it.
 They don't admit to hating it, but they do tend to avoid it when possible.
-They claim to be as weary of it as they are of the Widor 5 Toccata, and they're eager to move on and leave these two pieces behind despite the fact that both works are considered so much a part of the standard repertoire that many colleges and conservatories of music expect their undergraduate organ majors to have these two pieces carefully prepared.
+They claim to be as weary of it as they are of the Widor 5 Toccata, and they're eager to move on and leave these two pieces behind despite the fact that both works are considered so much a part of the standard repertoire that many colleges and conservatories of music expect their undergraduate organ majors to have these two pieces carefully prepared before graduation.

-A third group of organists are willing to learn it and perform it and esteem it to some extent for helping them along the path to becoming an organist.
-While it's not as strong in their minds as other Bach organ works they respect it for its intrinsic worth and for what it can teach.
-For them this number is like an old friend and fun to play.
+A third group of organists are willing to learn it and perform it, esteem it to some extent as teaching material, and give it credit to some extent for gently nudging them along their own path to becoming an organist.
+While it's definitely not as strong in their minds as other Bach organ works they respect it for its intrinsic worth and for what it can teach.
+For them this music is like an old friend and kind of fun to play.

-All of this begs the question: if this and other popular works seem to be the door to which much of the general public is introduced to classical music, then why should this work be frowned upon by the very musicians who can change their audiences for the better through their Art?
+If it plays the role of a door to which so much of the general public is first introduced to the majesty and beauty of the music of the greatest man of all, then why should this work be ignored and frowned upon by the very musicians who can change their audiences for the better by embracing it?
+It's a fair question.

-Some very fine Bach YouTube recordings of Bach organ music have been made by organist, composer, and recording artist Hans-Andre Stamm at the historic Trost organ of the Evangelical Lutheran City Church (Stadtkirche) in Waltershausen, Germany, an instrument which J.S.
+A noteworthy YouTube recording of this work was made by organist, composer, and recording artist Hans-Andre Stamm at the historic Trost organ of the Evangelical Lutheran City Church (Stadtkirche) in Waltershausen, Germany, an instrument which J.S.
 Bach himself knew and likely played.
-Much can be learned by watching carefully, by means of the outstanding camera work on these videos, how the touch is varied as the music proceeds.
-Notice especially that ALL types of touch are used, he doesn't always play every voice broken, he doesn't always play every voice legato, he changes manuals, he nuances the tempo, he chooses the stops wisely, and he makes stop and coupler changes by hand, at times, during the course of the music, and never in large clumps.
-His tempos are brisk, but never too fast, and he uses the heels of all things on the pedals.
-We can steal an education with our eyes and ears just by watching this amazing talent performing this work, of whom Bach would be very proud [See menu bar, Videos, Bach Toccata & Fugue].
+Much can be learned by watching carefully, by means of the outstanding camera work on these videos, how the touch is varied.
+ALL types of touch are used, he doesn't always play every voice broken, he doesn't always play every voice legato, he changes manuals, he nuances the tempo, he chooses the stops wisely, and he makes registration changes by hand, at times, during the course of the music, and never in large clumps.
+His tempos are brisk, perhaps a little too fast to suit some, and he is not afraid to use the heels on the pedals.
+We can steal an education with our eyes and ears just by watching this amazing talent performing this work [See menu bar, Videos, Bach d minor-1].
+There are also some outstanding recordings of this work on YouTube in which all types of touch are employed along with free use of the heels and with the silences written into the score prolonged, all with gripping effect.
+In this connection the recording made by Mssr.
+Jean-Pierre Dupont at Saint-Sernin in Toulousse is instructive [See menu bar, Videos, Bach d minor-2].

 Restraint must be used in the choice of stops, especially in interpreting the term "organo pleno" (plenum, or full chorus) whenever this term appears or is implied.
 When the plenum sound is used for playing Bach, all of the sounding stops and manual to pedal couplers should not be drawn indiscriminately.
 Anyone who blindly does so is often at a loss to explain how "organo pleno" can be specified for organ pieces of many different kinds which cannot possibly be played using the same stops.
 With the repetition of any high mixture ranks included in the plenum, the moving lines in strict polyphony can sound almost equally high to the ear.
 For Bach playing, a transparent manual plenum with tame 16-foot reed tone in the Pedal, either all by itself or supplemented with an 8-foot Flute or Principal stop, works well.
 For a larger sound the manuals can be coupled, the main manual can be coupled to the Pedal, and a suboctave reed, if it's very tame and not unduly assertive, can be added, in the main manual to help maintain clarity between voices, retain the identity of each voice in terms of range, and provide gravity.
 This is the type of sound Bach had in mind when he composed his larger, non-chorale based, free works for organ.